-- Are you using the proper starting procedure?
-Refer to Starting the Engine on page 113. - Do you have fuel?
+- Are you using a properly coded key?
+An improperly coded key will cause the immobilizer system indicator in the instrument panel to blink rapidly (see page 52). - Are you using the proper starting procedure?
+Refer to Starting the Engine on page 114. - Do you have fuel?
 Check the fuel gauge; the low fuel indicator may not be working.

-There may be an electrical problem, such as no power to the fuel pump.
-Check all the fuses (see page 170).
+• There may be an electrical problem, such as no power to the fuel pump.
+Check all the fuses (see page 174).

 If you find nothing wrong, you will need a qualified technician to find the problem.
-See Emergency Towing on page 176.
+See Emergency Towing on page 179.